 - Department of Labor, Wage and Hour Division- The Family and Medical Leave Act,

-- As a result of the DOMA ruling, the DOL expanded the definition of spouse under FMLA to include same-sex couples residing in a state that legally recognized same-sex marriage.
+- As a result of the DOMA ruling, the DOL expanded the definition of spouse under FMLA to include legally married same-sex couples based on the state of celebration.

 - Notice of Proposed Rulemaking: In 2014, DOL proposed a further expansion of the definition of “spouse” to include all legally married same-sex couples.

 - Executive order in 2010 stating hospitals that receive funds from Medicaid and Medicare are to respect the rights of patients to designate visitors, including those designated by legally valid advance directives.

 - Hospitals may not deny visitation privileges on the basis of race, color, national origin, religion, sex, sexual orientation, gender identity, or disability.

 - Guidance issued in November 2010 supports enforcement of the right of patients to designate the person of their choice, including a same-sex partner, to make medical decisions on their behalf should they become incapacitated.

 - Centers for Medicare and Medicaid Services Memorandum 13-42-NH: Reminder- Access and Visitation Rights in Long Term Facilities

 - LTC facilities must ensure that all individuals seeking to visit a resident be given full and equal visitation privileges, consistent with resident preferences within reasonable restrictions that safeguard residents.

 - Centers for Medicare and Medicaid Services- Medicaid Spousal Impoverishment Protections